uberspark/uberxmhf/docs/pc-intel-x86_64/build.rst

 	  has more physical memory than this value, XMHF will halt.
 This configuration is ignored in i386 XMHF

+*
+  --enable-update-intel-ucode, allows the guest to perform microcode update

 Other arguments
 ^^^^^^^^^^^^^^^